 After preliminary remarks, the four guests split up into different rooms to conduct seminars for the students.
-I managed to observe bits of all four sessions and was immediately impressed by the level of coaching, but even more impressed when each of the pros went to their respective instruments and ripped off the most difficult passage of whatever the poor student was struggling with at the moment.
+I managed to observe bits of all four sessions and was immediately impressed by the level of coaching; I was even more impressed when each of the four went to their respective instruments and ripped off the most difficult passage of whatever the poor student was struggling with at the moment.
 This, I thought, was brilliant stuff.
 To be sure, there were outstanding people on the UNM faculty, but nothing compared to the coaching and playing I was observing.
 It would only get better.

 At the end of the sessions the entire group reassembled in the original rehearsal studio for Q&A and closing remarks.
 I got there early and found a seat next to the piano eager to glean anything else I possibly could.
 After taking questions the four turned to each other and agreed to play something for us.
 They decided on the last movement of the Brahms g-minor quartet, Op.
 25, titled “Rondo alla Zingarese.”
 The movement, nicknamed “gypsy rondo,” can only be described as virtuosic and is usually performed at light speed.
 Menahem Pressler sat down at the piano literally an arm’s length away from me.
 I clearly remember him smiling at me, opening the music to the appropriate page, and then lightning striking.
 What followed was like being at ground zero next to a world-class pianist kicking ass on an incredibly difficult piece.
 But it wasn’t just Pressler, it was the energy and playing of the entire group, not to mention some of the most amazing music I’d ever heard.
 I’m quite sure I listened to the entire eight minutes of the movement with my mouth agape.
 It goes without saying that later that evening I weaseled my way into the recital hall sans ticket where the group performed not one, but all three of the Brahms piano quartets.